-If you cannot find an answer to your question, please first post your question to the Community Forum, located in the Modules between Module 0 and Module 1.
+If you cannot find an answer to your question, please first post your question to the Community Forum, located in the Modules and units.
 Here, your question can be answered to the benefit of all students by either your fellow students who know the answer to your question, your ATA's, TA's, or the Instructor.
 You are encouraged to answer questions from other students in the Community Forum when you know the answer to a question.
 We try to all watch and answer these questions as quickly as possible however, please allow up to 24 hours for the Bio Team to respond.
-If no response is given in that time, please email your assigned TA.
+If no response is given at that time, please email your assigned TA.